MMSB-MOBI/martinize-db/README.md

 ssh-keygen -t rsa -b 4096 -m PEM -f key_new.pem openssl rsa -in key_new.pem -pubout -outform PEM -out key_new
 ```

-**If you want to deploy the server quickly, you can directly switch to `Deploy > Deploy an already compiled version` section and ignore the following instructions.**

 ### Get started